streamingfast/tooling/README.md

 #### Caveats

-The standard input is fully consumed than split into lines and then process.
-So in it's current form, this project does not supports streaming from big load of data.
+The standard input is fully consumed then split into lines and then processedd.
+So in its current form, this project does not support streaming from big load of data.

 PRs welcome!